Registering infrastructure resources by using the Mesh CLI

 • node (virtual machine or bare metal)

 Deployment environment is the abstract term Mesh uses for Virtual Private Cloud (VPCs), clusters, and nodes.
-The abstract term for security groups and namespaces is partition.
+Partition is the abstract term for namespaces and security groups.
 The primary purpose of registering your infrastructure is to describe the deployment environments and partitions where your applications run.

 Registering clouds

 Register each cloud that contains applications you want Mesh to connect.
-For example:
+To register a cloud, you use the palmctl create cloud command.

 cat << EOM | palmctl create cloud -f -